cjteeter/cjteeter.github.io/writing_portfolio.md

 (Beyond the Box Score; January 15, 2014)

-These pieces are just a selection of my work, but I re-post everything from the sites at which I contribute to this site.
+Those articles are a selection of my work, but I have re-posted everything from the sites at which I contributed to this site.
 You can find links on the [archive page](/archive/) or at my <a href = "https://christopherteeter.wordpress.com/" target = "_blank"> previous website</a>, which has a complete pre-2017 archive.

-<a href = "https://cteeter.us16.list-manage.com/subscribe?u=831a9689f8a79176ce6f1c5ce&id=711d4bfb2a" target="_blank"> Subscribe to the site</a> and you will receive an email when new content is posted.

 Feel free to contact me with any comments or questions.